SankThomas/SankThomas/README.md

 ### What I'm currently learning

-1. Recently I coerced myself into learning design because even though I have a good eye for design, I wasn't a good designer myself.
+1. Recently I coaxed myself into learning design because even though I have a good eye for design, I wasn't a good designer myself.
 I've picked up Figma in the recent past and it is working out very well.
 I have created a repository with my Figma designs - as terrible as they are - which you can find [here](https://github.com/SankThomas/figma-designs).
 2. I am also learning GatsbyJs and React Native, and I am looking to pick up VueJs in the future.
 That's my 12-month plan.
 (Don't hold me to it)

 ### Hobbies